no-more-secrets/parsco/README.md

 1. Returns a `parsco::parser<T>` type.
 2. Uses one or both of the keywords `co_await` and `co_return` in its body (this library does not make use of `co_yield`).
-3. Has the ability (unlike a conventional function) to suspend an resume execution.
+3. Has the ability (unlike a conventional function) to suspend and resume execution.

 When a coroutine is first called, the runtime will setup a